 1. Operating the Valves of a System

 The camshafts find their prime application in operating valves.
 The opening and closing of a valve highly depend on the movement of camshafts.
-The camshaft tends to move the rocker arms of the machine in an upward direction causing the valve to open.
-A spring attached to the valve then helps it to return back to the original position, thereby closing the valve.
+The camshaft tends to move the rocker arms of the machine in an upward direction, causing the valve to open.
+A spring attached to the valve then helps it return back to the original position, thereby closing the valve.

 2. Internal Combustion Engines